Orlando Child Custody Lawyer

 At Leap Frog Divorce, we understand the mix of emotions that surround any divorce.
 We also understand that those emotions are dramatically increased whenever children are involved.

-Regardless of how you’re feeling about your divorce, our Orlando child custody lawyers will work tirelessly to make sure your emotions (and your interests) are represented.
+If you’re looking for a child custody lawyer in Orlando, you need someone who will work tirelessly to make sure your emotions (and your interests) are represented.

-Contact Leap Frog Divorce today to schedule your one-hour strategy session where we will discuss you, your family, and your goals for the future.
+Contact Leap Frog Divorce today to schedule your one-hour consultation where we will discuss you, your family, and your goals for the future.